xtdb/core2/plan.md

 left undecided as part of this work.
 There will be a way to update several documents in a single transaction to the local files.

+Deletion of a document sets all visible attributes to a `null` tombstone.
+Adding a document which has fewer keys need to explicitly delete the missing keys in the new version.

+For range updates and interval queries to work, other modifications of the index might also be needed.

 ## Distribution

 The queries will always be run on one node, but the chunks built above